Chronic Lymphocytic Leukemia Library

 - B lymphocytes that make antibodies to help fight infection.

-- T lymphocytes that help B lymphocytes make antibodies to fight infection.
+- T lymphocytes that help B lymphocytes make the antibodies that help fight infection.

 - Natural killer cells that attack cancer cells and viruses.